DaSamboni/project1_group3/README.md

-# Measures of Gentrification Across Counties: Kent, Oakland, and Saginaw (Michigan)
+# Measures of Gentrification Across Counties: Kent, Muskegon, Oakland, and Saginaw (Michigan)

 # This assessment sets out to observe four counties we identified as either gentrified/gentrifying or non-gentrified/slowly gentrifying (from most to least gentrified: Oakland, # # Kent, Muskegon, and Saginaw).
 We used data from the US Census and other various Michigan based .gov sites to make our observations.